-Without the waiver, the dark cloud of “failure” will once again cloak Sacramento schools.• Sacramento City Unified will lose the ability to evaluate its schools using meaningful measures of success.
+Without the waiver, the dark cloud of “failure” will once again cloak Sacramento schools.

 With the waiver, the district was part of the only accountability model in the country to use multiple measures to assess student success.
 This model asserts that a school’s performance should be judged on how well it is preparing children for college, career and life, something that the single measure of a test score can never do.
 This approach assesses critical factors such as school culture, climate and social and emotional learning.
 We began moving from “No Child” to the “Whole Child” by focusing on closing the achievement gap for disadvantaged students.

-Without the waiver, this progress is lost, and test scores are the sole criterion by which Sacramento City Unified schools will be judged.• Sacramento City Unified will lose its partnership with other large, urban school districts throughout California.
+Without the waiver, this progress is lost, and test scores are the sole criterion by which Sacramento City Unified schools will be judged.

 With the waiver, Sacramento City Unified was part of a network of districts with similar demographics and challenges.
 These districts shared ideas and best practices, learning from each other’s successes and failures.
 Sacramento’s Men’s Leadership Academy and the Sacramento Pathways to Success are a direct result of this cross-district learning.

-Without the waiver, Sacramento will be excluded from the rich conversation among these districts and risk reinventing the wheel, when solutions already exist.• Sacramento City Unified will lose the less tangible but equally valuable resource of being viewed as a district on the move, a thought leader in public education and an innovator in the region, state and nation.
+Without the waiver, Sacramento will be excluded from the rich conversation among these districts and risk reinventing the wheel, when solutions already exist.

 With innovation and risk-taking come resources from business and philanthropy, because they want to support the future of public education – not the status quo.
 With innovation and risk-taking comes investment from businesses that choose to locate in Sacramento because of the reputation of its schools.
 Our schools should be seen as a vital asset to the community, not a deficit to be overcome.